 W. Ian Lipkin, MD, John Snow Professor of Epidemiology and Director of the Center for Infection and Immunity, has been awarded the Drexel Medicine Prize in Translational Medicine.
 He will accept the award and present a talk on his research at the 2013 International Symposium on Molecular Medicine and Infectious Disease on June 19.

-Roger Vaughan, DrPH, professor of Biostatistics and acting chair and vice dean for Academic Advancement, is the winner of the 2013 Outstanding Teaching Award, given by the American Statistical Association's Section on Teaching Statistics in the Health Sciences.
-The prize will be awarded on August 5.
+Roger Vaughan, DrPH, professor of Biostatistics and acting chair and vice dean for Academic Advancement , is the winner of the 2013 Outstanding Teaching Award, given by the American Statistical Association's Section on Teaching Statistics in the Health Sciences.
+The prize was awarded on August 5.

 Robert L. Klitzman, professor of clinical Sociomedical Sciences, received a Guggenheim Fellowship to conduct research and write a book about the ethical, legal and social implications of assisted reproductive technologies.
 Dr. Klitzman is one of 175 fellows selected for 2013 in the United States and Canada from a group of almost 3,000 applicants, and the only awardee in the category of Medicine and Health.
 (Read more here.)

 Wafaa El-Sadr, professor of Epidemiology and Medicine and director of ICAP, was named by the Huffington Post as one of "50 Women Who Shaped America's Health," acknowledging Dr. El-Sadr's pioneering of a family-focused approach to AIDS and tuberculosis treatment, care, and prevention in Harlem and around the world.
 Based on the success of her approach, today, ICAP provides care to more than one million individuals in sub-Saharan Africa and lifesaving antiretroviral access to more than 800,000 people.